 Alice is proud of the life she worked so hard to build.
 At fifty years old, she’s a cognitive psychology professor at Harvard and a world-renowned expert in linguistics with a successful husband and three grown children.
 When she becomes increasingly disoriented and forgetful, a tragic diagnosis changes her life—and her relationship with her family and the world—forever.

-At once beautiful and terrifying, Still Alice is a moving and vivid depiction of life with early-onset Alzheimer’s disease that is as compelling as A Beautiful Mind and as unforgettable as Ordinary People.
+At once beautiful and terrifying, Still Alice is a moving and vivid depiction of life with early-onset Alzheimer’s.
+The story is as compelling as A Beautiful Mind, which is in some ways similar and written in the same genre, and as unforgettable as Ordinary People.

 I found that I couldn’t review this book immediately after reading it.
 I was just so overcome with its content and the fact that I was, at that time, seeing Alzheimer’s hasten my aunt’s demise.
 The experience made it almost impossible for me to approach this review.
 But, it’s been a year now and my aunt has passed on.
 It seems she died twice in some ways, at first mentally, no longer able to connect with me verbally or visually, looking through me and no longer at me; and then dying physically, about a year and a half later, on the day that was noted on her death certificate.